 Visual Acuity and Color Perception

 Normal vision is dependent on light transmission through the globe reaching intact posterior neural elements.
-As such, appropriate light transmission requires a clear cornea, clear aqueous ...
+As such, appropriate light transmission requires a clear cornea, clear aqueous humor, proper ...